Skip to content

 data: object { agentId, attemptCount, eventType, 11 more }

-Webhook delivery data
+Webhook delivery details.

 agentId: string